cmanley/p5-CSV-Reader/README.md

 ------
 Craig Manley

-Licensing
+Copyright
 ---------
-All of the code in this library is licensed under the MIT license as included in the LICENSE file.
+Copyright (C) 2020 Craig Manley.
+All rights reserved.

+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.